This might have been my biggest learning curve in homeschool: learning to incorporate fun.

 Ways to incorporate fun that are non-candy inspired fun & games:

 - The weather channel drive.
 In the last city we lived in had a weather channel in French and English, only accessible in the car.
 So we’d hop in the van and take a drive around the neighbourhood listening to the weather.
 (Yes, we really did).
 I’d brief the kids on a few French words they might hear, like zero…curiously similar to English zero, but with pizazz.
 “Kiddos you’ll hear the days of the week, numbers, chaud and froid.”

-- And hey, don’t forget to celebrate the teddy’s birthdays in your homeschool days too…
+- And hey, don’t forget to celebrate the teddy’s birthdays during your homeschool days too.

 - Play board and dice games.
 There are loads of dice and card games that can reinforce basic math functions and fractions too.
 Anyone want to play Yahtzee?
 A game of Chess or Stratego for logic development?
 Do you want to reinforce spelling concepts or vocabulary development?
 Try Scrabble or Bananagrams.